wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. Blockchain Synchronization/lesson.md

 Let's imagine we have 5 nodes in our fictional blockchain.
 All 5 nodes have the same very node version 1.0, working identically.
 One moment, we, as blockchain creators and developers, decide to upgrade the blockchain and add some features to it.
-We publish the update of 1.1 node version and require all the node owners to update their nodes.
+We publish the update of the node version, 1.1, and require all the node owners to update their nodes.
 Out of all 5 nodes, only 3 node owners upgraded their nodes with the update.
 The other 2 nodes remained with the older node version.
 After this, the blockchain has split into two different chains: